Veneration: Catholicism

 In Catholicism, veneration is a type of honor distinct from the true worship (veritable adoration), which is due to God alone.
 According to Mark Miravelle, of the Franciscan University of Steubenville, the English word "worship" has been associated with both veneration and adoration:

-As St. Thomas Aquinas once explained, adoration, which is known as latria in classical theology, is the worship and homage that is rightly offered to God alone.
+As Thomas Aquinas explained, adoration, which is known as latria in classical theology, is the worship and homage that is rightly offered to God alone.
 It is the manifestation of submission, and acknowledgement of dependence, appropriately shown towards the excellence of an uncreated divine person and to his absolute Lordship.
-It is the worship of the Creator that God alone deserves.
-Although we see in English a broader usage of the word “adoration” which may not refer to a form of worship exclusive to God—for example, when a husband says that he “adores his wife”—in general it can be maintained that adoration is the best English denotation for the worship of latria.
+It is the worship of the creator that God alone deserves.

 Veneration, known as dulia in classical theology, is the honor and reverence appropriately due to the excellence of a created person.
 Excellence exhibited by created beings likewise deserves recognition and honor.
-We see a general example of veneration in events like the awarding of academic awards for excellence in school, or the awarding of Olympic medals for excellence in sports.
-There is nothing contrary to the proper adoration of God when we offer the appropriate honor and recognition that created persons deserve based on achievement in excellence.

-We must make a further clarification regarding the use of the term “worship” in relation to the categories of adoration and veneration.
-Historically, schools of theology have used the term “worship” as a general term which included both adoration and veneration.
-They would distinguish between “worship of adoration” and “worship of veneration.”
-The word “worship” (in a similar way to how the liturgical term “cult” is traditionally used) was not synonymous with adoration, but could be used to introduce either adoration or veneration.
-Hence Catholic sources will sometimes use the term “worship” not to indicate adoration, but only the worship of veneration given to Mary and the saints.
+Historically, schools of theology have used the term "worship" as a general term which included both adoration and veneration.
+They would distinguish between "worship of adoration" and "worship of veneration".
+The word "worship" (in a similar way to how the liturgical term "cult" is traditionally used) was not synonymous with adoration, but could be used to introduce either adoration or veneration.
+Hence Catholic sources will sometimes use the term "worship" not to indicate adoration, but only the worship of veneration given to Mary and the saints.

 According to the Catechism of the Catholic Church:

-In the Roman Catechism a more lengthy statement on The Honour and Invocation of the Saints is available.
+In the Roman Catechism, a more lengthy statement on The Honour and Invocation of the Saints is available.

-Now, the Roman Catholic tradition has a well established philosophy for the veneration of the Virgin Mary via the field of Mariology with Pontifical schools such as the Marianum specifically devoted to this task.
+Catholic tradition has a well established philosophy for the veneration of Mary in the Catholic Church via the field of Mariology with Pontifical schools such as the Marianum specifically devoted to this task.

-For the doctrine of the Roman Catholic Church, in addition to the dogma of her Divine Motherhood, the Mother of God (aka "Theotokos") was the subject of three other different dogmas:
+For the doctrine of the Catholic Church, in addition to the dogma of her Divine Motherhood, the Mother of God "Theotokos" was the subject of three other dogmas: